 This product has been one of our greatest surprises and greatest successes.
 We were expecting to see results from this supplement in 90 to 120 days, based on clinical studies, however many of our clients have said and shown to us drastic progress in 30-45 days.
-There are varying points of view as to reversal of spider veins and varicose veins, some say that when you do not seem them you are merely stopping further damage.
-Hey I will take either one.
 Please find below an exact definition of what is a varicose vein and adjoining studies.

 What Are Varicose Veins?

 Varicose (VAR-i-kos) veins are swollen, twisted veins that you can see just under the surface of the skin.
 These veins usually occur in the legs, but they also can form in other parts of the body.